88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 2.
 The subject of line 2 in his loyal devotion to 5 will do much good and benefit many; hence we have the words, affords occasion for joy.'

 Paragraph 3.
-'He has no doubt or hesitation:'--but this is presuming rather on his strength.
+'He has no doubt or hesitation:' -- but this is presuming rather on his strength.

 Paragraph 4.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say:--'Such an employment of men of worth to do service to spiritual Beings is serving them according to their mind.'